YilinZhang00/Digital-Twin-for-AD/README.md

 ## Key Findings

-- Transition-based modelling achieved stronger predictive performance than sequence-based modelling in the current sparse ADNI setting.
+- The transition-based MLP branch achieved the strongest point-prediction performance.
-- Feature selection using mRMR substantially improved both regression and classification performance.
+- mRMR feature selection improved both regression and classification results.
-- The sequence-based branch remained useful for uncertainty-aware forecasting and subject-level scenario analysis.
+- The BiLSTM-Attention branch remained useful for uncertainty-aware forecasting and subject-level what-if analysis.
-- The results highlight that temporal model design should match the structure and limitations of real-world clinical data.
+- The results show that temporal modelling strategies should match the sparsity and irregularity of real-world clinical data.

 ## Limitations

 This study has several limitations:

 - it uses a single longitudinal cohort;
-- the sequence branch depends on interpolation for irregular follow-up;
+- the sequence-based branch depends on interpolation for irregular follow-up;
 - what-if analysis is observational rather than causal;
 - the MLP and BiLSTM branches differ in prediction horizon and effective sample construction;
 - external validation on independent cohorts is needed.